Battle of Gembloux (1578): Battle of Gembloux

-In the last days of January 1578, the Netherlandish army was camped between Gembloux and Namur.
+In the last days of January 1578, the Dutch army was camped between Gembloux and Namur, with around 20,000 soldiers.
 The army was in bad shape, with many sick.
 Its leaders, George de Lalaing, Count of Rennenberg, Philip de Lalaing, Robert de Melun, and Valentin de Pardieu, were absent because they attended the wedding of the Baron of Beersel and Marguerite de Mérode in Brussels.
 The command of the army was in the hands of Antoine de Goignies, Seigneur de Vendege.
 Other notable commanders of the Netherlandish army were the Count of Boussu, Martin Schenck (who after the defeat at Gembloux, enlisted in the Army of Flanders), Emanuel Philibert de Lalaing, Philip, Count of Egmont, William II de La Marck, Lord of Lumey, and Charles Philippe de Croÿ, Marquis d’Havré.

 When De Goignies learned that the Spanish army was approaching Namur, he decided to withdraw to Gembloux.